GrieferAtWork/KOSmk4/readme.md

 	- libvm86 (user/kernel)
 		- An entire software-based emulator of the 8086 and its instruction set
 		- Yes: I wrote yet another decoder and interpreter for the x86 instruction set (as if `vio.c` and `hw_illegal_instruction.c` weren't enough already)
-		- Allows BIOS functions to-be called from protected mode, or even from long-mode (still pending full support)
+		- Allows BIOS functions to-be called from protected mode, or even from long-mode
 	- libemu86 (user/kernel)
 		- The low-level driver for anything that requires the emulation/analysis of x86 instruction.
 Used by:
 			- libviocore
 			- libvm86
 			- Unsupported instruction emulation
 			- Generating detailed errors for hardware exceptions
 				- Most notably: I don't like how x86_64 triggers a #GP when accessing unaligned memory.
-So by inspecting the faulting instruction, I can determine the unaligned address, and throw an `E_SEGFAULT`, allowing the exception to be handled the same way that accessing to an unmapped address would be handled.
+So by inspecting the faulting instruction, I can determine the unaligned address, and throw an `E_SEGFAULT`, allowing the exception to be handled the same way as an access of an unmapped address.
 	- ...
 More libraries may get added in the future without being documented here